Xero DayLite Hiker Fusion Pecan

 Works With Correct Toes, Lightweight Design

 The Xero DayLite Hiker Fusion easily handles all terrain, from the rocks, roots, and earth of the trail to the pavement and concrete of urban jungles.
-This lightweight, barely-there hiking boot also works great in combination with other helpful footgear, including Correct Toes, Injinji toe socks, Pedag metatarsal pads or Strutz foot pads, and Naboso insoles.
+This lightweight, barely-there hiking boot also works great in combination with other helpful footgear, including Correct Toes, Injinji toe socks, Pedag metatarsal pads, and Naboso insoles.
 Each Xero DayLite Hiker Fusion boot weighs about 12 oz.

 Note: If you are new to using Xero footwear, we recommend that you start in slowly, gradually building up your wear-time and giving your body the chance to adapt to the thinner soles and the increased workload on your feet.

 - 100 percent vegan

 - Adjustable heel strap